uptech/DecodableResultReproduceCrapshMacOS/README.md

 After digging into to compiler optimization settings it looks Debug is set properly with no optimizations.
 So that isn't likely it.

+Also, the app which was compiled with prev version of Xcode on prev version of macOS is also crashing.
+So whatever is going on with the witness table and that stuff is has changed by simply installing macOS 14.0 (Sonoma).
+It was NOT something that happened only after building with the new Xcode and new OS.